markdown-doc/markdown-doc-loader/README.md

 * demo: indicates a demo tree, a demo consists of a code fragment and an optional title
 * markdown: indicates a normal markdown tree.

-`zandoc-loader-utils` consists some utilities for working with these ASTs.
+`markdown-doc-loader-utils` consists some utilities for working with these ASTs.